 Just like a puppy isn’t only for Christmas, a pair of running shoes should last a lifetime.
-If you’re a beginner when it comes to running, you may need to brush up on your knowledge before making the all important purchase.
+Perhaps you’re looking to add jogging to your list of New Year’s resolutions or maybe you signed up to your local half marathon.
+Either way, if you’re a beginner when it comes to running, you may need to brush up on your knowledge before making the all important purchase.
 When it comes to your decision, make sure you’re fully informed so you can judge it on more than than just the aesthetic of the trainer – we know how easy this can be!
 Check out our buyer’s guide to Asics for all you need to know.

 First Running Shoes – The Questions to Ask Yourself